zenetics/zenetics-docs/README.md

 # ZENETICS Docs

-This project contains the pubic documentation of Zenetics: [docs.zenetics.io](https://docs.zenetics.io)
+This project contains the pubic documentation of ZENETICS: [docs.zenetics.io](https://docs.zenetics.io)

 This project is based on [Nextra](https://nextra.site), a documentation framework based on NextJS.
 The [Nextra Docs](https://nextra.site/docs) provide additional information on how to add new pages and add content for pages.

-The project is a fork of [Nextra-Docs-Templates](https://github.com/shuding/nextra-docs-template).

 ## Local Development